DonMVB/aws/AWS_Assoc_SAA_C02.md

 Simple Notification Service is a pushed-based messaging service that provides a highly scalable, flexible, and cost-effective (inexpensive) method to publish a custom messages to subscribers who wish to be informed about a certain topic.
 First steps for new customers is to setup a billing alert.
 Publish messages and imediately deliver to subscribers or applications.

 ### 5.5.2.
 SNS Key Details (Updated 9/28/20)
 - SNS is mainly used to send alarms or alerts.
+SNS assigns a default policy to the topic when created.
+This policy can be modified to grant additional permissions.
+(PPT)
 - SNS provides topics for high-throughput, push-based, many-to-many messaging.
 - Using Amazon SNS topics (which have a unique ARN), your publisher systems can fan out messages to a large number of subscriber endpoints for parallel processing, including Amazon SQS queues, AWS Lambda functions, and HTTP/S webhooks.
 Additionally, SNS can be used to fan out notifications to end users using mobile push, SMS, and email.
 - You can send these push notifications to Apple, Google, Fire OS, and Windows devices.
 Native methods for Apple and Android are supported.
 SMS text is supported.
 Other methdods include email and to an HTTP endpoint.